 After our first parents had sinned and brought utter disaster on the whole creation, God came to them and allowed them to give their defence.
 He then pronounced judgment on them in the form of a curse and sent them out of his presence (Gen 3:8-24).
 God was within his rights to destroy them and start over.
 But he didn’t.
 He did the very opposite, in fact.
 He promised a Saviour.
-“For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (Jn 3:16).
+“For God so loved the world that he gave his only-begotten Son, that whoever believes in him should not perish but have eternal life” (Jn 3:16).

 Suffering is a Consequence of The Fall

 Now that sin had entered the world, creation couldn’t simply be renovated; it had to be totally re-made.
 Sin has corrupted the world so thoroughly that anything less than its total destruction only dresses it up; it can never change the enmity to God that is now innate to the whole creation.
 That’s why Peter tells us that it will be destroyed (2 Pet 3:10, 13).
-Until the creation “shall be delivered from the bondage of corruption into the glorious liberty of the children of God” (Rom 8:21), we suffer here on earth due to injustice, abuse, sickness, sorrow, pain, war, famine, poverty, persecution, and so on.
+Until the creation “will be set free from its bondage to decay and obtain the glorious liberty of the children of God” (Rom 8:21), we suffer here on earth due to injustice, abuse, sickness, sorrow, pain, war, famine, poverty, persecution, and so on.
 It is the consequence of Adam’s disobedience, and there is no escape.
 Death follows life, and on the way we suffer, some more than others.
 “Life’s a bitch; and then you die”, as someone cynically observed.